Owning a private pool in the backyard is like a dream come true. But, maintaining a beautiful pool takes a massive amount of work.

 Keeping Track Of All The Chemical Levels

-When treating the pool water, you can’t add all the chemicals at random.
+You can’t randomly add all the chemicals when treating the pool water.
 There’s a fixed order to maintain, and we’ve discussed this below:

 1. pH Levels